 These two facts—ISIS's regional limits and international flexibility—should guide Washington's response to this latest development, leading us away from reckless mission creep, which will risk much while accomplishing nothing for American security.

 For the last two decades, the Washington establishment has pursued—unsuccessfully—counterinsurgency missions and open-ended occupations.
-It has played an endless game of whack-a-mole, cycling through patterns of surge and drawdown, "presence" and nation-building in aimless reaction to each new iteration of terror in the Mideast.
+It has played an endless game of Whac-A-Mole, cycling through patterns of surge and drawdown, "presence" and nation-building in aimless reaction to each new iteration of terror in the Mideast.
 That is exactly the mistake we must avoid in Syria.

 Instead, the prudent course is to continue apace with the complete withdrawal of U.S. troops from Syria, which President Donald Trump announced late last year.
 Fortunately, Trump recently reiterated that exit is core to his Syria policy.
 "As [Secretary of State] Mike [Pompeo] said, we did a great job with the [Islamic State's territorial] caliphate," he said at a Cabinet meeting in mid-July.
 "We have 100 percent of the caliphate, and we're rapidly pulling out of Syria.
 We'll be out of there pretty soon," Trump continued.
 "And let them handle their own problems.
 Syria can handle their own problems—along with Iran, along with Russia, along with Iraq, along with Turkey.
 We're 7,000 miles away."